 The elegant, comfortable lounge has a woodburner and plenty of sofa space, the dining room comes with original flagstone floors and another fire, and the spacious kitchen includes a smart range cooker.
 Upstairs two of the four bedrooms have en-suite bathrooms.
 And the cottage is also surrounded by gardens, with Beesmoor Brook running through them.

 Things to do nearby: Sudeley Castle is right outside your door, with free entry to the castle and garden while you’re staying at Archers.
 Winchcombe is also 15 minutes’ walk away with shops, restaurants and cosy pubs.
 Also within a few miles drive are the English Heritage site Hailes Abbey, Jacobean Stanway House and the Gloucestershire–Warwickshire Steam Railway.

 The details: A three-night weekend stay at Archers* in January 2024 costs £1071.

 10. Millstone Cottage, Bourton-on-the-Water (sleeps 11)

-Millstone Cottage has six bedrooms spread across the two upper floors – one king-size, three doubles, a twin and a single.
+Millstone Cottage has six bedrooms spread across the two upper floors – one with a king-size bed, three doubles, a twin and a single.
 As well as three en-suite bathrooms there’s a spacious family bathroom which has a bath and double shower.
-There’s also a games room in the garage with a table tennis tables, and parking outside the property for up to five cars.
+There’s also a games room in the garage with a table tennis tables, and parking outside the property suitable for up to five cars.

 Things to do nearby: One of the Cotswolds’ prettiest villages, Bourton-on-the-Water lies on the River Windrush and is full of shops, cafés and restaurants.
 It’s also home to the Cotswold Motoring Museum and Birdland.
 Bourton lies on the Warden’s Way walking route, and it’s just 1.5 miles to walk to Lower Slaughter from where you can carry on to neighbouring Upper Slaughter.